atolmachev/swd-interpreter/README.md

 While interpreting, program should print every var value daclaration

 4. Develop simple API to allow program static analysis
 -------------------------------------------------------
+Examples (implement any 1):
 * Calculate number of vars in program
 * Calculate numer of addition operator usages
 * Calculate number of parenthis in program